 1. Explore the Altstadt

-The historic Altstadt is the main attraction in Dresden, with its beautifully restored Baroque buildings, bustling squares and charming cobblestone streets.
+The historic Altstadt (Old Town) is the main attraction in Dresden, with its beautifully restored Baroque buildings, bustling squares and charming cobblestone streets.
 Many of Dresden’s most famous museums and cultural institutions can be found here, all within easy walking distance of each other.

 I suggest a leisurely stroll that includes the Royal Palace, Neumarkt (one of the city’s main squares) and the iconic Frauenkirche (Church of Our Lady), the Zwinger Palace, the Stallhof and the Procession of Princes (a 101-meter porcelain mural; one of the few historic treasures that miraculously escaped practically untouched during WWII), the Cathedral, Semper Opera House and Brühl’s Terrace (built in the 18th century as Count Brühl’s private gardens overlooking the Elbe River).